 His higher self is equated with what is termed The Logos, The Word, The Standing One, The Christ, THE Prototype (in St. Paul’s Romans).
 Pagel’s refers to him as The One Man, the “Anthropos”.
 He is also identified with an aspect of that original trinity that seems to be associated with the figure of the Logos, also called the Word, but which is associated with this archetypal divine figure of “man”, called Anthropos in Greek, and Adam Kadmon or the Primal Adam in the esoteric Jewish texts of Kabbalah.
 The Greek word Christos would be the title associated with this aspect of his higher self.
 Another languaging of this higher identity uses the word “Standing,” “stood up” and “being upright within himself because he exists in everyone.”
 This “Word” is also associated with the “epinoia” or “ennoia” which is equated with the Divine Inner Spark of Sophia, and also of Christ.
 This is what she brought here and he worked to make sure the experiment was not caught in the clutches of these archons.

-9) Came to Rescue Sophia who was Trapped and Persecuted by the Archons
+9) The Gnostic Jesus Came to Rescue Sophia who was Trapped and Persecuted by the Archons

 He came to down specifically to rescue Sophia, his consort on the higher levels of original creation.

-He speaks of the parable of the lost sheep as a metaphor for this.
+Hippolytus refers to the parable of the lost sheep as a metaphor for the rescue of Sophia.
 In the Gospel of Thomas (#107), Jesus said, “The (Father’s) kingdom is like a shepherd who had a hundred sheep.
 One of them, the largest, went astray.
 He left the ninety-nine and looked for the one until he found it.
 After he had toiled, he said to the sheep, ‘I love you more than the ninety-nine.'”

 “It came to pass then, when Pistis Sophia had finished saying these words in the chaos, that I made the light-power, which I had sent to save her, become a light-wreath on her head.”
-(Pistis Sophia)
+(PSI:59)

 10) He Descended to Rescue the Divine Spark Within Individuals